BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean Boulevard.md

 <hr/>

-In 2023, I spent some time living in Hampton, New Hampshire, right near the ocean.
+A few years ago, I spent some time living in Hampton, New Hampshire, right near the ocean.

 It's perhaps not well known that there's oceanfront in New Hampshire.
 There isn't much: a little strip of coastline.